 So, what’s he up to today?
 Recently, Peacemaker began working for Amanda Waller again, proving that the guy never learns from his mistakes.
 In 2019, Smith was given his own backup feature in Inferior Five where he went on missions for Waller as his mental state continued to deteriorate.
 He spent most of the story arguing with his helmet, which really makes one wonder if Waller needs to improve her vetting process.
 Still, he can be effective every now and then.
 At one point, Peacemaker used his helmet to fry KGBeast’s face off, calling the move “the vision of peace.”

 Peacemaker currently appears in Suicide Squad, where he and his Task Force X teammates conduct secret missions for Amanda Waller.
-In other words, pretty much where you’ll find him next month when James Gunn’s DC blockbuster hits the big screen.
+In other words, pretty much doing the same thing he was doing when you last saw him on screen.
 Christopher Smith has clearly come a long way from his Geneva roots, but the dove on his chest is a clear reminder that above all else, he’s a champion for peace—and he’ll kill every man, woman and child to protect it.

-The Suicide Squad, directed by James Gunn and featuring John Cena as Peacekeeper, hits theaters and HBO Max on August 6, 2021.
+Peacemaker, from James Gunn and starring John Cena, debuts January 13 on HBO Max.
 Not yet an HBO Max subscriber?
 Sign up today to enjoy the best of DC movies and TV.